RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

 The 3n + 1 Sequence
 -------------------

-As another example of indefinite iteration, let's look at a sequence that has fascinated mathematicians for many years.
+As another example of iteration with ``while``, let's look at a sequence that has fascinated mathematicians for many years.
 The rule  for creating the sequence is to start from some positive integer, call it ``n``, and to generate the next term of the sequence from ``n``, either by halving ``n``,